Does cooperating witness have info on Flynn tie to Turkey?

 Erdogan has continued to ask the Trump administration to drop the case, multiple officials say.

-Special Counsel Robert Mueller is investigating whether Erdogan offered Flynn upwards of $15 million during the presidential transition in December to use his upcoming position as national security advisor to return his top political rival from the U.S. to Turkey and to see that Zarab's case was dropped, NBC has reported.
+Special counsel Robert Mueller is investigating whether Erdogan offered Flynn upwards of $15 million during the presidential transition in December to use his upcoming position as national security advisor to return his top political rival, Fethullah Gulen, from the U.S. to Turkey and to see that Zarrab's case was dropped, NBC has reported.

+Turkey blames Gülen, a cleric who lives in Pennsylvania, for an attempted coup in July 2016.

 Attorney Danny Cevallos, a legal analyst for MSNBC and NBC News, says that given the relationship between Erdogan and Zarrab and the allegations of an improper relationship between Flynn and the Turkish government, Zarrab's decision to cooperate with federal prosecutors is a significant development.

-"You can fill in the gaps that federal investigators are looking for any relation between Erdogan and Flynn," said Cevallos.
+"You can fill in the gaps that federal investigators are looking for any relation between Erdogan and Flynn," Cevallos said.
 "So, to the extent that Zarrab has any connection or knowledge of that, it is very important that they're flipping him."

 Cevallos said that based on his experience and what he's read about the case, Zarrab's release from federal jail to federal custody is entirely consistent with someone who is cooperating.